opf/openproject/docs/faq/README.md

 ## Learn more about OpenProject

 ### How do I get access to the OpenProject Enterprise add-ons?

-We offer the premium functions of OpenProject (incl. boards) for two different OpenProject variants:
+We offer the Enterprise add-ons of OpenProject (incl. boards) for two different OpenProject variants:

 * For the OpenProject Enterprise cloud edition (hosted by us),
 * For the self-hosted (on-premises) OpenProject Enterprise on-premises edition